pic16f877ccs/num_convert/README.md

 assert_eq!(u64::MAX.sbits(), 64u32);
 ```

-The size of integer type in bits.
+Determine the size of integer types in bits.
 ```rust
 use num_convert::Tbits;